 Congress must act to keep America’s infrastructure strong

-The proposed Logger Relief Package would provide grant funds to allow these small businesses to meet their financial obligations and keep their businesses viable for the coming year as the economy rebounds.
+The proposed Logger Relief Package would provide grant funds to allow these small businesses to meet their financial obligations and keep their business viable for the coming year, as the economy rebounds.

 Similar bi-partisan measures have been proposed for other areas of the economy and they should likewise be supported.
 America has long been in the business of subsidizing essential industries, such as for the exploration of petroleum and natural gas, pharmaceutical companies developing new medications, and aviation through lucrative military contracts.

 It is time for Congress to look beyond bailing out multibillion companies and instead, give a boost to small businesses who are disproportionally suffering under the prolonged economic impact of the pandemic.

 America must be willing to invest in keeping its core infrastructure strong and functioning, while faced with unique challenges.

 Contact Rep. Tom Tiffany, and Senators Tammy Baldwin and Ron Johnson, and urge them to support the Logger Relief Package and other legislation, that will help keep American supply chains strong.

 Members of the Courier Sentinel editorial board include publisher Carol O’Leary, general manager Kris O’Leary and Star News editor Brian Wilson.